We aim to make industrial-strength online protection accessible to everyone.

 Engineer / Client Relations Manager

 Brooke has a background in tech and social service.
 Most recently, she served as the Advocacy Coordinator at the Michigan State University Sexual Assault Program where she advocated for survivors individually and systemically.
-She has worked professionally as a software engineer and was selected for the 2019 Millennial Advisory Committee to the Michigan Women’s Commission.
 She is passionate about anti-oppressive work that de-weaponizes technology.
 Brooke graduated from the University of Michigan College of Engineering with a bachelor’s in Computer Science.